The music world has seen its share of ups and downs ever since music came into existence, played and enjoyed.

 A universal story

-This is the story of all physical retails stores of music around the world.
+This is the story of all physical retail stores of music around the world.
 Music Plus spoke to individuals from the Indian music industry to better understand the phenomena of the rapidly shutting retails stores.

 “Everything around us is moving towards the online space and music was one of the first victims to this trend, thanks to mass piracy.
 There were a lot of illegal downloading of music and it took a lot of time to even barely organise the sector and come up with better options to people to download music legally.
 I’m sure people are downloading illegally even today.
 I recently bought LPs from HMV in London.
 I feel so bad knowing they’ve shut shop in Hong Kong,” said Subir Mallik, manager of the Indian legendary rock band, Parikrama.